top of page

 • Completed her Masters in Social Work at the University of Toronto in 2007.

-• One of Jenny's greatest blessings was to organize with fellow IACC board members and MC the Remember Me Ceremony on September 30th 2021 on Parliament Hill.
+• Indigenous Arts Collective of Canada Board Member from 2020-2023.
+One of Jenny's greatest blessings was to organize with fellow IACC board members and MC the Remember Me Ceremony on September 30th 2021 & 2022 on Parliament Hill.
 A national gathering to remember Indigenous children & families affected by the Indian Residential Schools and all Indigenous child apprehension programs. https://remember-me-september-30.org/ https://www.youtube.com/watch?v=-vzLFjbC8Lk

 bottom of page